bgschiller/sync-and-swim/README.md

 - A better logo.
 This one is ugly, and looks out of place in the mac dock without rounded corners.
 - Use ffmpeg via an FFI instead of a child process.
 I couldn't figure out how to make that work, but it would be nice to lift the requirement that a user has ffmpeg installed.
 - Figure out code signing for the Mac and Windows apps.
 Whatever we can do (short of paying $99/year) to make the app easier to install for laypeople would be great.
+- Make it prettier.
+I think this design is O-kay but not great.
+I'm not at all bothered if you can make improvements.